netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

         If you want to run the application from a client, the remote Kubernetes cluster can be accessed either using a bearer token or the `Kubeconfig` file.

-        - If the remote cluster is accessed using bearer token, provide the following inputs.
+        - If the remote cluster is accessed using the bearer token, provide the following inputs.

           1. Choose `Y` if you are using a bearer token to access the remote Kubernetes Cluster: